ArplaneCorporation/pages/SituationExample/00001/index.md

   <br><button type="submit">ส่ง</button>
 </form>
 ---
-Made with :heart: by Chayaphol Roibang for :school: Kongleechongsun School
+Made with ❤️ by Chayaphol Roibang for 🏫 Kongleechongsun School